ofirmanor/nicetable/README.md

 |     1  |     3  |     5  |     7  |     9  |
 +--------+--------+--------+--------+--------+
 ````
-* If you do specify a list of column names, they will be used instead of the auto-generated names.
+* If you *DO* specify a list of column names, those will be used instead of the auto-generated names.
 The next example uses the function `NiceTable.builtin_layouts()` that returns a list of lists:
 ````python
 from nicetable.nicetable import NiceTable